-The Passion Of The Christ Long Beach Alliance Church • Palm Sunday, April 14, 2012 • Pastor Christ Landsford
+Long Beach Alliance Church • Palm Sunday, April 13, 2014 • Pastor Chris Lankford

-For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures... ~1st Corinthians 15:3-4 (NASB)
+For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures...

+~1 Corinthians 15:3-4 (NASB)

-1) The Passion Week Of The Christ
+The Passion Week Of The Christ

-- A) It has been noted that the accounts of the life of Jesus the Christ (the Gospels) are "passion narratives with extended introductions."
+- A) The accounts of the life of Jesus the Christ (the Gospels) are "passion narratives with extended introductions."
 The statistics bear out this estimation:

 - Matthew ~ Chapters 21-28 (28.5%)

 - Mark ~ Chapters 11-16 (37.5%)

 - Luke ~ Chapters 19-24 (25%)

 - John ~ Chapters 12-21 (47.6%)

-- B) Clearly, the Gospel writers were inspired to place a special emphasis on this singular week of Christ's life which led to his crucifixion and resurrection!
+- B) The Gospel writers were inspired to place a special emphasis on this singular week of Christ's life which led to his crucifixion and resurrection!
 There is no more important week for the Christian than "the Passion Week of the Christ!"

 - C) With this in mind, I invite you to join with Christians all over the world in observing "Passion Week," by walking with Jesus Christ through this climactic week of His life.